2019 Tipperary Senior Football Championship

 The 2019 Tipperary Senior Football Championship (sponsored by FBD Insurance) was the 129th edition of the Tipperary GAA's premier club Gaelic football tournament for senior graded teams in County Tipperary, Ireland.
 The tournament consisted of 16 clubs with the winner going on to represent Tipperary in the Munster Senior Club Football Championship.
 The championship began with a Group stage before proceeding to a knock-out format.
 The winning Club received the O'Dwyer Cup.

-Moyle Rovers were the defending champions, however the defence of their title came undone at the semi-final stage when losing to JK Brackens.
+Moyle Rovers were the defending champions, however, the defence of their title came undone at the semi-final stage when losing to JK Brackens.

 This was Kilmacthomas' return to the senior grade after claiming the 2018 Tipperary I.F.C. title.
-This was their return to the top-flight of Tipperary club football, spending 13 seasons in the Intermediate and Junior grades since suffering relegation from the S.F.C. in 2005.
+This was their return to the top flight of Tipperary club football, spending 13 seasons in the Intermediate and Junior grades since suffering relegation from the S.F.C. in 2005.

 On 9 November 2019, Clonmel Commercials claimed their 18th Tipperary S.F.C. crown when defeating JK Bracken's by 3-19 to 0-7 in the final at Semple Stadium.

-Kiladangan were relegated to the 2020 I.F.C. after taking the decision to not participate in the Relegation Play-Offs, due to their ongoing participation in the S.H.C. and I.H.C.
+Kiladangan were relegated to the 2020 I.F.C. after deciding to not participate in the Relegation Play-Offs, due to their ongoing participation in the S.H.C. and I.H.C.
 Finals.
-This ended their two year tenure in the senior ranks since their promotion in 2017.
+This ended their two-year tenure in the senior ranks since their promotion in 2017.

 The draw for the group stage was made on 28 January 2019.